Why you Should Upskill Workers Amid CFO’s Cybersecurity Spending Surge

 How to Explain Why You Need to Spend on Security

-Up-skilling existing employees will require an investment from your organization’s CFO.
-However, it is important to remember that this is a key security investment, not just an employee benefit program.
-For those who are hoping to pitch a cybersecurity upskilling program to their CFO, it is important to make this distinction clear.
+Upskilling existing employees will require an investment from your organization’s CFO.
+However, it is essential to remember that this is a crucial security investment, not just an employee benefit program.
+Clarifying this distinction is vital for pitching a cybersecurity upskilling program to their CFO.

-Be clear and transparent with your CFO and make sure all of your statements are rooted in facts, with evidence to back them up.
-Start by collecting concrete cybersecurity risks your organization faces and have reasoning prepared to show how increased spending, specifically on up-skilling, would address those risks.
-You will also need to demonstrate why existing infrastructure and spending are not sufficient.
-Have concrete evidence and reasoning to show why your specified risks cannot already be addressed.
-These risks might be anything from outdated tech to new workplace policies.
+Be clear and transparent with your CFO, and ensure that all of your statements are rooted in facts and backed by evidence.
+Start by collecting concrete cybersecurity risks your organization faces and preparing reasoning to show how increased spending, specifically on upskilling, would address those risks.
+You must also demonstrate why existing infrastructure and spending are insufficient, providing concrete evidence and reasoning to show why your specified risks cannot be addressed.
+These risks include anything from outdated technology to new workplace policies.

+For example, 50% of organizations are predicted to adopt “anywhere operations” by 2024, furthering remote and hybrid work as the new standard.
 Increased security is required to facilitate this.
-Walk through all the main risks like this that are present in your organization, but make sure to do so in a professional and non-judgmental manner.
-Clearly explain the risks of not addressing the vulnerabilities you specify – what could happen if your organization does not increase spending to address these security vulnerabilities?
+Walk through all the primary risks in your organization, but do so professionally and non-judgmentally.
+Clearly explain the risks of not addressing the vulnerabilities you specify—what could happen if your organization does not increase spending to address these security vulnerabilities?

 Upskill Workers Remotely in Cyber

-In addition to discussing the risks of insufficient security spending, it is vital that you present concrete solutions – in this case, upskilling.
+In addition to discussing the risks of insufficient security spending, you must present concrete solutions—in this case, upskilling.
 CFOs will want to see why it is a valuable investment.

-Studies by IBM found that the average cost of a data breach is over $4 million as of 2021.
-The average cost to completely reskill an employee in the US is less than $25,000 according to 2019 surveys.
-Upskilling is even less intensive than reskilling, so the investment could be even lower than that.
-For example, Amazon’s $700 million upskilling programs only required about $1000 per employee.
+Studies by IBM found that the average cost of a data breach increased to $4.88 million in 2024, up 10% from the previous year.
+According to recent surveys, the average cost to completely reskill an employee in the US is less than $25,000, with upskilling being even less intensive and costly.
+For example, Amazon’s $700 million upskilling program only required about $1,000 per employee.

-So, if employees were upskilled to effectively prevent data breaches, organizations could potentially see an ROI of $3 million or more saved on data breach damages.
-That doesn’t even account for the additional and profound harm that data breaches can have, such as damaged shareholder trust, stock price crashes, and prolonged reputational damage.
+Thus, if employees were upskilled to prevent data breaches effectively, organizations could see an ROI of $3 million or more saved on data breach damages.
+This doesn’t even account for the additional and profound harm that data breaches can cause, such as damaged shareholder trust, stock price crashes, and prolonged reputational damage.

 Cybersecurity Needs in the Workforce

-Upskilling could be the ideal solution for increasing cybersecurity personnel within organizations while also honing the knowledge of new and existing cybersecurity professionals to include emerging threats.
+The workforce urgently needs cybersecurity professionals who are well-versed in these emerging technologies to protect against these evolving threats.
+Upskilling could be the ideal solution for expanding cybersecurity personnel within organizations while enhancing the knowledge base of new and existing professionals to address these emerging threats.

 Upskilling to Upgrade Cybersecurity